brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 - **Oracle GraalVM Enterprise Edition** features a more aggressive Java compiler.
 This is what I personally run Minecraft with, see the GraalVM section below.

-- **Intel's Clear Linux OpenJDK** uses the same code as any other OpenJDK (making it highly compatible with mods), but the build process itself is optimized for newer CPUs.
-Grab it from Clear Linux's repos, or from here: https://hub.docker.com/r/clearlinux/openjdk
+- **Intel's Clear Linux OpenJDK** uses the same code as any other OpenJDK (making it highly compatible), but the build process itself is optimized for newer CPUs.
+Grab it from Clear Linux's repos via swupd, from distrobox, or from docker.
+Note that you must roll back to the Java 17 release.

 - **Azul's Prime OpenJDK** is *very* fast since it hooks into llvm, but its currently incompatible with most mods and is linux-only.
 Get it from here: https://docs.azul.com/prime/prime-quick-start-tar